 Beware of the discount trap

 Discounts are perhaps the most common form of sales promotion, but there are traps.
 Most people – including a lot of shopkeepers – struggle with percentages.
-They don’t realise how quickly a seemingly harmless discount will eat up profits.
+They don’t realise how quickly a seemingly harmless discount will eat their markup.

 How discounts crush markup

-You can see how a generous profit margin will vanish at the hands of a far more modest-sounding discount.
+You can see how a generous markup will vanish at the hands of a far more modest-sounding discount.
 Discounts essentially give away cash.
 Think hard before choosing that route.

 Sweeteners and bulk deals can work better